Skarsnik/QUsb2snes/README.md

 Enable the SNES classic support on the device menu.

-You need to 'hack' your SNES classic with the Hakchi2 CE version (https://github.com/TeamShinkansen/hakchi2/releases/) then remove the covershell mod (as explained in https://github.com/TeamShinkansen/hakchi2/releases/tag/v3.4.0).
+You need to 'hack' your SNES classic with the Hakchi2 CE version (https://github.com/TeamShinkansen/hakchi2/releases/) then remove the covershell mod if needed (as explained in https://github.com/TeamShinkansen/hakchi2/releases/tag/v3.4.0).

 Install the `serverstuff` mod provided by QUsb2snes: copy the `serverstuff.hmod` to the `user_mods` directory on Hakchi2, then install the mod with Hakchi2

 Start the game and check if the SNES classic appear on the Devices menu, it should display something like `SNES classic : no client connected`.
 If not, try restarting the game.

 It will not work with the 'normal' Hakchi2 version as the Hakchi2 CE provide a more stable way to access the SNES Classic.